 You can get very technical here and look at ratios in percentage, but we encourage the simple method of using about 1 teaspoon (5 ml) sea salt to 1 cup (240 ml) filtered water.
 Salt dissolves more evenly in hot water.
 Let cool before using.

-Preferably between 70-75 degrees F (21-24 degrees C); below 50 degrees F (10 degrees C) is too cold for the cultures to develop.
+Preferably between 70-75 degrees F (21-24 degrees C); below 50 degrees F (10 degrees C) is too cold for the cultures to develop quickly enough.
 Keep your ferments out of direct sunlight.
 Transfer the jar to the refrigerator when it’s done.

 Kraut Source works with wide-mouth (86 mm) mason jars of any size.
 It doesn’t work with a regular-mouth jar.
 It can be used with American-made Ball or Kerr jar, both available at your local hardware store, major stores like Beth, Bath and Beyond and Target, or online retailers.
 You can also use the Italian-made Quattro Stagioni jar by Bormioli Roco.
 If using the latter, you’ll need to obtain a ring elsewhere to secure the system.

 That depends on what you’re fermenting.
 Minimum should be 6 days.
 We recommend at least 7 days for cabbage-based ferments.
 Traditionally, cabbage was left to ferment in big crocks for weeks, even months; however, a small batch requires less time.
 Your ferments can be left to develop for as long as 4 weeks or longer.
 Although the longer fermentation period doesn’t necessarily confer more beneficial bacteria, it does help the foods develop a deeper flavor.
 Sample fermentation time: Sauerkraut: 10-12 days; Kimchi: 10-12 days; Real pickles: 7-10 days; Cauliflower-based: 10-12 days; Salsa: 5-6 days; Fruit-based: 5-6 days.
 Please be aware that even after the ferments have been transferred to the refrigerator, the flavor will continue to slowly change and develop.